 “Creator Ryoko Fukuyama’s energetic pacing and stylized artwork help create a powerful story that showcases the longings of the heart,” says Amy Yu, Editor.
 “With a focus on the pangs of unrequited love and a developing love triangle, this new shojo series explores how music can help channel and enhance love.
 As Nino’s conflicted feelings emerge, the stage is set for an engrossing read that is sure to captivate both new and veteran shojo manga fans!”

-Creator Ryoko Fukuyama is the author of Nosatsu Junkie, Monochrome Shonen Shojo and Shinzou ga Tarinai (Not Enough Heart).
-Her series, Anonymous Noise, will be adapted into an anime in the spring.
+Creator Ryoko Fukuyama is the author of Nosatsu Junkie, Monochrome Shonen Shojo and Not Enough Heart.
+Her series, Anonymous Noise, will be adapted into an anime in Spring 2017.